The lowball technique can be a fantastic way to get a bargain.

-But it’s a high risk crap shoot because it irks and annoy the sellers.
+But it’s a high-risk crapshoot because it annoys the sellers.

-This article will walk you through the steps of a science-backed, field-proven lowball technique which works (almost) every time.
+This article will walk you through the steps of a psychology-backed, field-proven lowball technique which works (almost) every time.

 #1: Don’t make enemies